 - 5.3.1.1 For the purpose of establishing specific rules, vehicles used in ROAR competition are divided into various classes according to the following criteria:

 - Scale

 - Drive configuration

 - Type of power

 - Track surface and configuration

 - Body style

-- Scale Definition:
+- 5.3.1.2 Scale Definition:

 - 1/12 scale

 - 1/10 scale

 - 1/8 scale

 - 1/5 scale

 - 5.3.1.3 Drive configurations definition:

 - Two wheel drive (2WD), where power is transmitted to the rear wheels only, and

 - Four wheel drive (4WD), where power transmitted to all four wheels.
 Vehicles that are driven by the front wheels only are classified as four wheel drive.

 - 5.3.1.4 Type of power: Vehicles may be powered by electric motors or by fuel engines.
-Electric motors are further classified as stock or Super Stock or modified.
-Fuel engines are classified primarily by fuel type, and then by engine displacement. - 5.3.1.5 Track surface and configuration: Authorized surfaces include carpet, dirt, and pavement.
+Electric motors are further classified by wind of the motor.
+For example, Spec 21.5, Spec 10.5, Spec 17.5. for Sportsman Stock classes, Spec 13.5 for Expert Super Stock classes and lower winds to be considered for modified classes.
+Fuel engines are classified primarily by fuel type, and then by engine displacement.

+- 5.3.1.5 Track surface and configuration: Authorized surfaces include carpet, dirt, and pavement.
 Configurations include ovals and road courses.
-Surface and configuration can be combined in many ways to provide a variety of racing venues. - 5.3.1.6 Body style: A wide variety of bodies are authorized for use in ROAR competition.
-These are covered in detail in the Body Rules section. - 5.3.1.7 ROAR reserves the right to specify what classes of drive, power, and body style can be used on the various track surfaces and configurations. - 5.3.1.8 Provisional or Demonstration classes are those being raced where the level of interest or participation does not warrant National Championship status.
+Surface and configuration can be combined in many ways to provide a variety of racing venues.

+- 5.3.1.6 Body style: A wide variety of bodies are authorized for use in ROAR competition.
+These are covered in detail in the Body Rules section.

+- 5.3.1.7 ROAR reserves the right to specify what classes of drive, power, and body style can be used on the various track surfaces and configurations.

+- 5.3.1.8 Provisional or Demonstration classes are those being raced where the level of interest or participation does not warrant National Championship status.
 Rules may be provided for these classes, and they may be run at all levels, unless specifically prohibited.
 Cost controlled classes are authorized and encouraged.
 See Cost Control Rules.